coryfklein/coryfklein.github.io/about.md

 permalink: /about/
 ---

 My name is Cory Klein.
-I'm interested in books, bitcoin, software, and tech.
+I'm interested in computer science, sci-fi/fantasy, parenting, and tech.

-I have experience in Java, Scala, C++, and web tech.
+Favorite video games: Factorio, X-COM, Into The Breach, Terraria

+Favorite language: Scala